Bundesliga referees to announce VAR decisions to fans – DW – 01/29/2025

 A referee's decision was overturned due to VAR for the first time in a Dutch cup match in the fall of 2016.

 VAR was introduced to the Bundesliga for the 2017-18 season.
 According to the IFAB, video assistant referees were already being used in 15 countries at that time, including France, Italy, Brazil, Australia, the United States, Saudi Arabia and Qatar.
-In 2018, the IFAB included VAR in the international rulebook, the 'Laws of the Game'.
-However, in view of the high technical and therefore financial costs involved, it is up to the national associations to decide whether or not to implement VAR.
+In 2018, the IFAB included VAR in the international rulebook, the 'Laws of the Game.'
+However, in view of the high technical costs involved, it is up to the national associations to decide whether or not to implement VAR.

 When should VAR come into play?